siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 - ii. **Concrete Prototype:** The Concrete Prototype is a class that implements the prototype interface or extends the abstract class.
 It’s the class representing a specific type of object that you want to clone.

-- iii. **Client:** The Client is the code or module that requests the creation of new objects by interacting with the prototype.

-- iv. **Clone Method:** The Clone Method is declared in the prototype interface or abstract class.
+- iii. **Clone Method:** The Clone Method is declared in the prototype interface or abstract class.
 It specifies how an object should be copied or cloned.
 It Describes how the object’s internal state should be duplicated to create a new, independent instance.

 ### Steps to Implement the Protoype Design Pattern